telerik/winforms-docs/datafilter/working-with-descriptor-items/descriptor-items.md

 |DateTime|Equals, Not equal to, Greater than, Less than, Greater than or equal to, Less than or equal to, Is null, Is not null|
 |Bool|Equals, Not equal to, Is null, Is not null|

->note **RadDataFilter** also exposes the **PropertyDisplayNameNeeded** event which allows a user-friendly name to be specified instead of the default names which are extracted from the fields.
+>tip **RadDataFilter** also exposes the **PropertyDisplayNameNeeded** event which allows a user-friendly name to be specified instead of the default names which are extracted from the fields.

 The following article shows how you can manually add __DataFilterDescriptorItem__: [Unbound Mode]({%slug winforms/datafilter/populating-with-data/unbound-mode%})